Quantum trajectories and reduced dynamics in time-correlated environments: Stochastic equation

 \section{Stochastic \schr equation}

 A simple and general way to formulate the SSE is with a linear homogeneous stochastic differential equation (SDE)

 where the operator $A$ contains the deterministic (Hamiltonian) evolution of the system and $B$ is the operator setting the structure of the stochastic fluctuations encoded by the \ito's differential $\diff X_t$ of a stochastic process $X_t$.
 The SSE does not, in principle, ensure the preservation of the norm of the state vector during a trajectory.
-For linear SSEs, the normalization of the mean state is obtained by \textit{a priori} normalization of the wavefunction, ensuring the martingale property $\|\psi(0)\|^2=\|\psi(t)\|^2=1$.
+For linear SSEs, the normalization of the mean state is obtained ensuring the martingale property $\|\psi(0)\|^2=\|\psi(t)\|^2=1$.
 This gives the normalization condition

-which, without specifying yet the process $(X_t)_{\geq0}$, translates to
+which, without specifying yet the process $(X_t)_{t\geq0}$, translates to

-where the second-order term w.r.t.\ $\diff X_t$ depends on the specific process $(X_t)_{\geq0}$ chosen.
+where the second-order term w.r.t.\ $\diff X_t$ depends on the specific process $(X_t)_{t\geq0}$ chosen.
 Equation \ref{eq:conditionAB} imposes constraints on the forms of the operators $A$ and $B$.

 From the normalized states, we can then write the average density matrix, as

 and the associated QME as